 Hello everyone and welcome back to another of my quick video reviews!
-Bohemian Killing was reviewed with a download code of the PC edition, provided by the developer.
+Lethal League was provided to us by Xbox via a digital code for Xbox One.

 It might have dragons in it, but this co-operative platform shooter needs a little more fire in its belly.

 Hello everybody and welcome to the twenty eighth episode of BXB’s Bits and Bobs!
 A bi-weekly podcast where we talk about whatever we damn well please!
 In this weeks show we return from vacation and talk about the many many games we have played in that time!